-What do flyers value about our national carrier?
+Social Media Analytics for Airlines: What do passengers value about the national carrier?

-Malaysia Airlines as the national carrier, had come a long way from its initial set up as Malayan Airways Limited and thereafter separating with Singapore’s national airlines to become what is known as Malaysia Airlines Berhad (MAB) currently.
+Malaysia Airlines as the national carrier, had come a long way from its initial set up as Malayan Airways Limited to become what is known as Malaysia Airlines Berhad (MAB) currently.

 The company carries an average of 40,000 passengers daily, covering 59 destinations with a total network of 1,000 destinations including code-share flights.